 - Perhaps most importantly, graduate with the Huntingdon advantage: advising from faculty mentors who know you well and career planning and placement assistance from the Center for Career and Vocation.

-- Historic Bellingrath Hall houses Huntingdon’s science laboratories and classrooms, while road trips and travel/study take you far beyond the classroom.
+- Historic Bellingrath Hall houses Huntingdon’s science laboratories and classrooms, while road trips and regional travel/study take you far beyond the classroom.

 Science in Action